Key Takeaways

 - Intended Parent Legal Obligations

-Parents must complete legally enforceable surrogacy agreements, retain independent legal representation, and be prepared for court filings that establish their rights.
+Parents must complete legally enforceable surrogacy agreements, retain independent legal representationAttorneys providing advice, document drafting, and court filings for both sides., and be prepared for court filings that establish their rights.
 For those considering the journey, it helps to start with resources like Become an Intended Parent.

 Eligibility for Intended Parents